Caves, Waterfalls, and More Interesting Spots to Camp Near Nashville

 Distance from Nashville: 113 miles, one hour and 58 minutes

-While some of the other parks on this list are perfect for the casual hiker or feature “glamping” in comfy cabins, Virgin Falls requires a level of fitness and planning that draws serious backwoods experts into the woods.
-A strenuous 9 mile-roundtrip sojourn to the falls, it’s a rigorous day trip, so planning for an overnight stay is the move.
-Intrepid campers will be rewarded with the opportunity to encounter several caves (remember Norman Rocks-well?
-The laughs we had.) along the route, the chance to cross a cable bridge over Big Laurel Creek and some awe inspiring scenery, highlighted by the 110ft-tall Virgin Falls that flow out of a cave, over a cliff and into another cave.
-There are five dedicated campsites along the route to the falls, but you’ll need to register in book at the trailhead kiosk to make sure there will be room to lay your weary head.
+Virgin Falls is a strenuous nine-mile roundtrip hike that requires a level of fitness and planning that draws serious backwoods experts into the woods, but the rewards are worth it.
+Along the way, you'll encounter several caves, cross a cable bridge over Big Laurel Creek, and see some awe-inspiring scenery, highlighted by the 110-foot tall Virgin Falls that flow out of a cave, over a cliff, and into another cave.
+There are five dedicated campsites along the route to the falls, but you'll need to register in the book at the trailhead kiosk to make sure there will be room to lay your weary head.
+So if you're looking for an adventure, Virgin Falls is the place for you.
+Just be prepared for a challenge.

 Distance from Nashville: 151 miles, two hours and 39 minutes